2019 US Open – Men's doubles

 Juan Sebastián Cabal and Robert Farah won their second consecutive Grand Slam men's doubles title, defeating Marcel Granollers and Horacio Zeballos in the final, 6–4, 7–5 to win the men's doubles tennis title at the 2019 US Open.
 Cabal and Farah retained the ATP no. 1 doubles ranking.
 Mike Bryan, Łukasz Kubot and Nicolas Mahut were also in contention for the top ranking at the start of the tournament.

 Mike Bryan and Jack Sock were the defending champions, but chose not to participate together.
 Bryan played alongside his brother Bob, but lost in the third round to Sock and Jackson Withrow.
 Sock lost in the quarterfinals to Jamie Murray and Neal Skupski.

+Martin Damm Jr. (age 15) and fellow American Toby Kodat (age 16) became the youngest men's doubles team to win a US Open match in the Open Era.

+This tournament marked the final major appearance of former doubles world No. 1 and eight-time men's doubles major champion Leander Paes.
+Partnering Guillermo Durán, he was defeated in the first round.